 Cambridge Investment Research Chief Compliance Officer in Main Campus, Iowa

-Reporting to the President, Chief Compliance Officer will actively participate as part of the executive management team and focus on strategic business planning, forecasting and various organizational initiatives including oversight at the most senior level, all aspects of the Brokerage Operations, Operations Servicing, Partner Support, and Trading units.
+Reporting to the Chief Risk Officer, the Chief Compliance Officer will actively participate as part of the senior management team and focus on strategic business planning, forecasting and various organizational initiatives including oversight at the most senior level of the broker-dealer’s compliance department, including registration and licensing, audits, surveillance, anti-money laundering, and advertising review..

 Essential Duties and Responsibilities